mienaikoe/ziyu/Chapters/8_Chapter.md

 "The fire.
 We have to get hae to the fire," called a man from the crowd.

-"That's at least an arc-minute away," said a woman.
+"That's thousands of paces away," said a woman.

 "Well this isn't working," the man responded.